 The bathroom turned out to be the best place to read to avoid the racket.
 One school night, I stayed up late, sitting on the bathroom floor and slamming a couple Big K colas and reading Desperation's final hundred pages.
 Reading the book now 30 years later, I realized so much of what I missed in those final hundred pages and elsewhere.

 First, a trivial point.
 So in the book, there's a demon that can only live if it inhabits a host body.
 In a desperate attempt to save itself, it hops into an eagle.
 I remembered it as a vulture.
-That's a minor point, I know, but for 30 years, I've had the image in my noggin of a terrifying screeching vulture and not a terrifying screeching eagle.
+That's a minor point, I know, but for 30 years, I've had the image of a terrifying screeching vulture and not a terrifying screeching eagle.

 More importantly, what I can see reading the book all these years later is that it is really an allegory for recovery from alcohol addiction, namely an attempt on Stephen King's part to reckon with his alcohol recovery.

-Unusual about this book compared to other books is that it contains no afterward from King himself.
+Unusual about this book compared to others in King’s oeuvre is that it contains no afterward from King himself.
 Normally, King wants to give his readers a peak behind the curtain and let them know how the book came about and what was on his mind at the time of the book's composition.
 I wonder if he didn't think that the messaging was so obvious that it didn't warrant comment.
 King has his wunderkind boy character David state out loud on the final page that "God is love."
 Surely that thought was foremost on King's mind during this period of his recovery.

 No comments: